Hydrostation

 A map of the Hydrostations available in Iowan Counties

-Figure 2: All gold-colored counties have an operating hydrostation.
-Through federal funding support, eastern Iowa counties in Congressional Districts 1 and 2 received 31 new hydrostations in 2024.
+Figure 2: All the gold-colored counties have an operatational hydrostation.
+Through support from federal funding, eastern Iowa counties in Congressional Districts 1 and 2 received 31 new hydrostations in 2024.
 Dark gray counties in Congressional District 3 will potentially receive funding in FY26.

 Featured Project